KerenLab/CellTune-App/docs/citation.md

 ## Citation
 &nbsp;
-If you use CellTune in your research, please cite:
+If you use CellTune in your research, please cite our manuscript:

 > Bussi, *et al.* CellTune: An integrative software to expedite accurate cell classification in spatial proteomics. *bioRxiv* (2025).
 > &nbsp;